iSubhamMani/rizz-rumble/README.md

-# Prompt Brawl
+# Rizz Rumble

-Prompt Brawl is an interactive 1v1 prompt battle game.
-The game is designed to provide a fun and engaging experience to test your prompt writing skills.
+Rizz Rumble is an interactive 1v1 multiplayer game where players compete to create the best pickup lines.
+The game is designed to be fun, engaging, and a test of creativity and wit.
+Players can challenge each other in real-time, making it a perfect game for friends and casual gamers alike.

 ## Features